cloudfoundry-community/autosleep/doc/publish.md

 ## Access the backoffice UI

 The /admin/debug/ endpoint provides the list of all service instances, and bound applications in a central place.
 It is protected by basic auth credentials (the service broker credentials).

+#Publish automatically

+Alternatively, you may use https://github.com/Orange-OpenSource/cloudfoundry-operators-tools-boshrelease#orange-autosleep-service-for-cloudfoundry to automatically install autosleep from a bosh CLI using packaged bosh errands.